How much should I spend on Google Ads?

 There are many adjustments that you can make both on and offline to increase the effectiveness of your advertising.
-The AdWords Budget Calculator can be used to focus your PPC strategy, and help you make the most efficient changes.
+The Google Ads Budget Calculator can be used to focus your PPC strategy, and help you make the most efficient changes.

-The key to finding the most effective AdWords budget formula is to start out small and test your optimizations
+The key to finding the most effective Google Ads budget formula is to start out small and test your optimizations

-As you make adjustments to your AdWords marketing strategy, you can input your data back into the calculator and measure the impact on your ROI.
+As you make adjustments to your Google Ads marketing strategy, you can input your data back into the calculator and measure the impact on your ROI.
 Once your strategy starts to become effective, you can ramp up spending to increase the amount of profit your ads are generating.

-Now that you know the how to develop a data-driven Google AdWords budget, we can answer the initial question.
+Now that you know how to develop a data-driven Google Ads budget, we can answer the initial question.

 You should spend… Enough to test the optimizations you need to make to your advertising, sales funnel, or product offering.
 Then, after you’ve found the right formula spend as much as you want, as long as it continues to be profitable!

-You can use the Google AdWords Budget Calculator to keep your advertising strategy on-track as changes happen over time.
+You can use the Google Ads Budget Calculator to keep your advertising strategy on-track as changes happen over time.